 During a job search, this is an important way to evaluate companies.
 Even the kind of data a company sends a candidate for a project tells the candidate something about this.

 Data Scientists want to know that they will have a stake in the company's decision-making process.
-Is the company actually going to listen to a Data Scientist?
+For companies hiring data scientists, are they actually going to listen to them?
 Does leadership have a history of paying attention to and trusting results of modeling?
 What happens with a null result, or a result that isn’t what leadership was hoping for?
 This is about company culture when it comes to leadership and decision making, and is something we have seen play into peers’ decisions about data science jobs.

 Data Scientists typically come from highly academic backgrounds.
 This means that we are used to some academic norms, such as having a lot of autonomy about the kinds of questions we work on and working with open data.
 Data Scientists understand that moving to an industry means some adjustment here, but most of us still like a lot about working in academia and find workplaces more appealing when they make room for some of those aspects when possible.

 Data Scientists shouldn’t be interviewed using the same process and questions as an Engineer, since they have an entirely different set of skills and job requirements.
 Common programming interview questions about sorting lists, recursion, or binary arithmetic won’t help evaluate a Data Scientist’s skills and may send a signal that the company doesn’t understand their role.

 At Stack Overflow, we recently implemented an interview process for Data Scientists where the candidate goes through three steps: